-Today, after breakfast, we will take in a few of the core sights of Delhi.
+Today, after breakfast, we will visit several of Delhi's core sights.
 Firstly, visit the Gandhi museum to learn about his life and specifically how he lead the country against British colonial rule.
 Then we'll head to the Dilli Haat Art & Craft markets where you can purchase locally designed items and have lunch.
-Later, we will see the UNESCO-listed Humayun's tomb before returning to the hotel to freshen up before the group welcome dinner in the hotel.
+Later, we will visit the UNESCO-listed Humayun's Tomb before returning to the hotel to freshen up before the group welcome dinner.
 B/D